zacnees3/getting-started-with-github-copilot/.github/steps/2-first-introduction.md

 1. Now that we know the issue is in the `src/appy.py` file and the `signup_for_activity` method, let's go fix it (semi-manually).
 We'll start with a comment and let Copilot finish the correction.

-   1. In VS Code, select the **Navigation** tab to show the project files and open the `src/app.py` file.
+   1. In VS Code, select the file **Explorer tab** to show the project files and open the `src/app.py` file.

    1. Scroll near the bottom of the file and find the `signup_for_activity` method.